mikebaker85/shiptheory-api-docs/source/includes/main.md

-channel_shipservice_name | No | A description of the shipping option chosen by the customer at order time currency_code | No | Specify the currency that this order has been paid in, must be a 3 letter currency code sales_source | No | Where the sale originated, eBay, Amazon, Shopify, Etsy, BigCommerce, OnBuy. recipient | |
+channel_shipservice_name | No | A description of the shipping option chosen by the customer at order time currency_code | No | Specify the currency that this order has been paid in, must be a 3 letter currency code sales_source | No | Where the sale originated, eBay, Amazon, Shopify, Etsy, BigCommerce, OnBuy. ship_date | No | YYYY-MM-DD Important: To understand how this field is used, please refer to <a href="https://support.shiptheory.com/support/solutions/articles/24000067542-ship-date-usage-with-the-shiptheory-api" target="_blank">ship_date Usage</a>. recipient | |
 company | No | The recipient company name first name | Yes | First name of the receiver